Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Artolian Mountain Ruins
 Baby's first dungeon and the tutorial, you should have no trouble here.
-One item you can find here is the Treasure Search accessories which will make a small blue light appears around Lenneth when she is in a room with unopened treasures.
+One item you can find here is the Treasure Search accessories which will make a small blue light appears around Valkyrie when she is in a room with unopened treasures.
 Quite useful if you're playing blind.

 ![](https://media.retroachievements.org/Badge/153438.png) [Boss I (3)](https://retroachievements.org/achievement/108383)
 _Defeat Elder Vampire and its Dragon Servants in Artolian Mountain Ruins_